-A modest registration fee includes all program fees for both weeks at San Antonio Mennonite Church, readings, leadership assessments and select meals.
+A modest registration fee includes all meals, lodging, program fees for both weeks at Oblate Renewal Center, readings and leadership assessments.
 The program is generously supported by a gift from Lilly Endowment Inc.

 There is no cost to apply.
 Upon acceptance into the Foundations of Christian Leadership program, you will receive an invitation to register.
 We require the $150 registration fee to secure your spot in the cohort.

 We will begin and end each day of the program with worship led by participants and set in the Book of Acts.
 Each day also will include guest lectures, plenary discussion, small group work and time for reflection.
 Peer groups form an important source of honest sharing, support and encouragement at Foundations.